tanvi-v/exadata-ansible/notes/to_do.md

 Code Development
 - Add Variables to default and add a comment showing required
 - Add ALL fields to oci modules!! and then just use defaults!!!!!
+- Make Networking Set-Up more dynamic

-- Make PDB without dbaascli --> DBCA or wait until July 15th for new Service
+- PDB without dbaascli - DBCA or wait for Ansible update
 - ExaCC provisioning: Network config (VM Cluster network different than ExaCS)
-- Additional Database/PDB Set-Up
-- Playbook to call FPP --> Depends on how FPP is set-up
+- Playbook to call FPP - Depends on how FPP is set-up
-- DataGuard (low priority) - ExaCC/ExaCS Dataguard, change from single job to workflow, broken up
+- DataGuard (low priority) - ExaCC/ExaCS Dataguard

 Ansible Best Practices / Clean-Up
 - All code should be validated to actually be idempotent